Accounting policies and procedures

 4.7 Accounting for low value and other off-balance sheet assets

-4.7.1 Assets with an acquisition cost of 2,000 to 9,999.99 euros, which are intended to be used for more than one year, are classified as low value assets. [entry into force 01.11.2023]
+4.7.1 Assets with an acquisition cost of 2,000 to 9,999.99 euros and intended to be used for more than one year shall be classified as low value assets. [entry into force 01.11.2023]

-• low value assets (VV);
+• low-value assets (VV);

 • other off-balance sheet assets (BV).